pchinjr/praise-cage-rest-api-workshop/README.md

 ### Transitioning to a Local Development Server

 Now that we have served static files, the next step is to create a local development server that mirrors the same functionality as the Val Town endpoint.
-This allows attendees to seamlessly switch between the Val Town API and their own local server while maintaining the same RESTful functionality.
+This allows you to seamlessly switch between the Val Town API and their own local server while maintaining the same RESTful functionality.
+We're going to start with Node.js's built-in `http` module.

-We're going to use Node.js's built-in `http` module.
-This allows you to switch endpoints and see identical results, but now running in their own codespace.

 ### Adding API Functionality